Being A Student in Greenland 2016 vs 2017 – What Has Changed?

 Studying in Greenland, more specifically in the capital city of Nuuk, brings a unique balance of commerce and culture, combined with stunning views and scenery.
 Nuuk’s embrace of both the traditional and modern can be seen in the city’s dynamic culture and way of life.

 The education system in Greenland is identical to the system in place in Denmark.
-Thus it offers a high standard of learning, first-class learning facilities and a good range of extra-curricular activities.
+Thus it offers a high standard of learning, first-class facilities and a good range of extra-curricular activities.
 The University of Greenland (Ilisimatusarfik) is the country’s only higher education establishment and is located in the capital city of Nuuk.
-Most classes that are run here are taught in Danish, however there are also a few in Greenlandic and some in English.
+Most classes are taught in Danish.
+However, there are also a few in Greenlandic and some in English.
 The university has about 650 students spread across four institutions:

 • Institute of Learning

 • Institute of Nursing and Health Research

 Spaces in the university are limited, so preference is given to Greenlandic nationals.
 The university also has limited academic staff, so they rely heavily on guest tutors and administrators.
 Due to the low staff numbers, many specialised classes are often taught by guest staff who travel to Greenland from Danish universities.
 As a result of there being just one university in Greenland, many students seek higher education elsewhere, mainly in Denmark.